ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # HTTP Datagram Payload Format {#format}

-When HTTP Datagrams {{!HTTP-DGRAM=RFC9297}} associated with this Bound UDP Proxying request contain the context ID in the Connect-UDP-Bind header field, the format of their UDP Proxying Payload field (see {{Section 5 of CONNECT-UDP}}) is defined by {{dgram-format}} when context ID is set to be used used for uncompressed CONNECT UDP bind and {{dgram-format-compressed}} when
+When HTTP Datagrams {{!HTTP-DGRAM=RFC9297}} associated with this Bound UDP Proxying request contain the Connect-UDP-Bind header field, the format of their UDP Proxying Payload field (see {{Section 5 of CONNECT-UDP}}) is defined by {{dgram-format}} when context ID is set to be used used for uncompressed CONNECT UDP bind and {{dgram-format-compressed}} when